karthik4702/bank-customer-churn-analysis-powerbi/README.md

 # 📊 Bank Customer Churn Analysis Dashboard
-A fully interactive **Power BI dashboard** designed to analyze customer exit (churn) behavior across demographics, financial indicators, and product usage patterns.
-Built end-to-end inside **Power BI**, with an Excel dataset as the only data source.
-All cleaning, modeling, segmentation, KPIs, and visual analytics were developed using **Power Query**, **DAX**, and **Power BI visuals**.
+This project presents a comprehensive Power BI dashboard developed to analyze customer churn behavior in a banking environment.
+It leverages interactive visual analytics, segmentation models, and DAX-driven KPIs to uncover exit trends, high-risk customer groups, and key behavioral factors influencing churn.
+All data preparation, modeling, and calculations were performed entirely within Power BI, using an Excel dataset solely as the initial data source.

 ---